 |Course type||Online Distance Learning

 ||Availability||Not available to visiting students

-It is emphasised that intellectual property law is a complex and broad-ranging subject and the reading lists that will be provided for each week will only represent a fraction of the material that is available on any topic.
-Students undertaking the course will be expected to carry out independent personal research for their assignments over and beyond the issues and materials discussed each week.
+It is emphasised that intellectual property law is a complex and broad-ranging subject and the reading lists that will be provided for each session will only represent a fraction of the material that is available on any topic.
+Students undertaking the course will be expected to carry out independent personal research for their assignments over and beyond the issues and materials discussed in the seminars.